update: This article was featured on java.net home page (you can look for it by date [08/15/2013] on https://home.java.net/archive/spotlight).

-ADEN provides ping() method that can be called any time after establishing the connection. ping() helps the local application to check whether the remote application still have the connection open or not.
-That is done by sending a special message that is received and acknowledged as an ordinary message and then dropped by ADEN protocol. that message is sent in asynchronous mode.
+ADEN provides ping() method that can be called any time after establishing the connection.
+It helps the local application to verify that the remote application did not dispose the connection; that is done by sending a special message received and acknowledged by ADEN protocol like an ordinary message and then dropped.

 Although it can be used by both client and server, ping is intended to be used by clients only.
-Client may call ping from time to time while waiting for a server response (mainly when the responses requires lengthy computation by the server).
+Client may call ping periodically while waiting for server response (mainly when the responses requires lengthy computation by the server).
 Note that pings can not cause overflow because they are not messages receivable by the application.

-Another use of ping() is to prevent UDP sessions across NATs from expiring when the communication is idle (ADEN is not tested yet for communication across NATs).
+Another use of ping() is to prevent UDP sessions across NATs from expiring when the communication is idle.
 However, ping cannot prevent the server application from closing the connection due to read timeout, that can only be done via application-level 'pings' .

 6. Exactly-once message delivery